- Ask the person to repeat what they said using different words

 In this video, a group talks about how to order food at McDonald's via the intercom system after hours.
 You will be surprised how many good ideas they have in a very short time.

-Anne is a former president of Hearing Loss Association of America.
-She has had a hearing loss for 30 years and has found her own way to cope in daily life.
-She has different ways to ask people to repeat information.
-This has helped her feel better about saying that she has not understood.
+Anne is a former president of HLAA and has had a hearing loss for 30 years.
+She has different ways to ask people to repeat information, which helps her feel better about saying that she has not understood.